All Episodes

 It is what it is.

-No whining or belly aching or anything like that.
+No whining or bellyaching or anything like that.

-Look at it as uh as an opportunity.
+Look at it as an opportunity.

-One more Iraq war story, also from the uh AP, the Democrats' flagship proposal on Iraq is aimed at bringing most troops home, yet if enacted, the law would still allow for tens of thousands of U.S. troops to stay deployed for years to come.
+Yet, if enacted, the law would still allow for tens of thousands of U.S. troops to stay deployed for years to come.

-It ain't happening, ladies and gentlemen, and particularly if the Democrats win, and if the surge continues to work, and if the victory is at hand, they are not going to secure defeat on their own watch.
+And particularly if the Democrats win and if the search continues to work and if the victory is at hand, they are not going to secure defeat on their own watch.

 I have a few stories here.